GreenCubeGames/SpriteChangeCamAngle/README.md

 -In my project I change the gameobject when consider an different angle, but a good way to do it too is changing the layer of animation on character.

 -Amazing for RPG, Tactic Games, even Board Games.

+-The focus of this project is just the sprite change, so the camera is very simple, with A and D the user can rotate it, but is up to you to make different cameras to make a game.